kirkzhangtech/kirkzhangtech.github.io/source/_posts/oracle/OraclePL_SQL_Recipes.md

   INTO emp_count
   FROM employees
   WHERE employee_id = empno_in;
-CHAPTER 4  FUNCTIONS, PACKAGES, AND PROCEDURES
-80

   IF emp_count > 0 THEN
     -- IF EMPLOYEE FOUND, THEN OBTAIN RECORD